zdorow/TheScopeReport/README.md

 ----------------------------------------------------------------------------------------------------

-Requirements: JDK and JRE (Written in version 1.8) Preliminary testing in Java 9 showed no issues.
+Requirements: JRE 1.8 < but > 11 (Written in version 1.8) Preliminary testing in Java 9 showed no issues, however Java 11 removed Javafx from the default library so use the mac app if you are not wanting to use that older version of Java or install JavaFX 11

 ***NEW: No Java needed if you use the Mac APP***